 - The politicization of the Civil Service

-- A highly politicized civil service is the creation of unethical civil officials who are willing to forgo the interests of the public in order to appease their political masters.
+- A highly politicized civil service is the creation of unethical civil officials who are willing to forgo the interests of the public to appease their political masters.

 - Lack of Accountability in Public Organizations